Tap To Call

 2. Report the Injury to Your Employer

 After seeking medical attention, the next step is to report the injury to your employer as soon as possible.
-Prompt reporting not only ensures compliance with North Carolina’s workers’ compensation laws but also helps prevent unnecessary delays or disputes in processing your claim.
+Prompt reporting not only helps ensure compliance with North Carolina’s workers’ compensation laws but also helps prevent unnecessary delays or disputes in processing your claim.

 Make Sure an Accident Report Is Filed